-Specialisation: Development economics, health economics, labour economics, experimental economics, gender
+Specialisation: Development economics, behavioural and experimental economics, health economics, labour economics, gender

 Professor Lisa Cameron is a Professor in the Melbourne Institute of Applied Economic and Social Research, University of Melbourne.
 She is an emprircal development economist who focuses on social and economic issues in Asia – predominantly Indonesia and China – including evaluating policy impacts.